BrianDmyszewicz/arch-linux-guide/README.md

 ## Change BIOS settings and boot into Arch live environment:

-Insert the USB
+#### Insert the USB

-Enter BIOS on startup
+#### Enter BIOS on startup:
-by mashing F2, F7, F11 etc. depending on the motherboard
+Do this by mashing a specific key on startup, which key to press depends on the motherboard, most commonly F1, F2, F7 Esc or Del.

+#### Use UEFI boot mode:
+There are 2 methods of booting a computer - the legacy mode using BIOS firmware or UEFI mode.
+UEFI is the default on all modern motherboards but in case you see this setting, make sure to select it, the bootloader used in this guide requires it.

+#### Disable secure boot:
+Secure boot requires all firmware to be digitally signed to reduce chance of malware.
+Since your firmware will come from the kernel and official repositories, this is not required and can in fact cause many issues.
+To disable secure boot on some motherboards you might have to clear/delete secure boot keys.
+It's easily reversible so don't worry.

+#### Change the boot priority:
+Your BIOS will normally boot into your hard drive by default.
+You must change its boot priority to make sure that the USB is booted instead.

+#### Save changes and exit:
+the computer should reboot into arch linux

+#### In case of any issues:
-Disable secure boot
+Disable fast boot *(optional)*
-clear/delete secure boot keys if necessary (it's reversible)

-Disable fast boot *(optional)* only do it if you encounter issues, reenable it after install
+only do it if you encounter issues, reenable it after install

-Change the boot priority of the USB drive to be the highest

-Save changes and exit
-should reboot into arch

 ## Initial ISO setup

+The Arch Linux ISO is a functional Arch system in form of a Live Environment, installed on the USB drive.
+It comes with the tools required to install Arch on your machine but also tools that allow you to access any Linux machine and troubleshoot it in case anything ever goes wrong, this will be covered in the recovery section.
+The following steps will make sure the Live Environment is running properly and has access to the internet.

 #### Verify (uefi) boot mode:

+, a modern solution.
+UEFI is always preferable and the bootloader i suggest requires it.
 ```
 $ ls /sys/firmware/efi/efivars
 ```